TheDataAnalyst-RITU/geo-experiment-incrementality/README.md

 # Geo Experiment & Incrementality — A Worked Example

-I built this workbook while preparing for a marketing analytics interview.
-I kept reading about Difference-in-Differences in textbooks and watching tutorial videos, but nothing really clicked until I sat down with actual data and worked the math myself.
-So I created the scenario, generated synthetic data, set up all the formulas in Excel, and turned it into the resource I wish I'd had when I started.
+I built this workbook to work through Difference-in-Differences end-to-end on a realistic marketing scenario.
+Reading about DiD in textbooks never quite clicked for me — what made it stick was sitting with synthetic data, setting up the formulas myself, and watching the gap between "what platforms claim" and "what's actually incremental" appear on a spreadsheet.

-I used AI as a thinking partner along the way — to sanity-check my formula logic, to push back on shaky reasoning, and to help me see edge cases I'd missed.
-The structure, the analytical choices, and the way the workbook teaches the concept are mine.
-The numbers are synthetic but designed to feel realistic.
+I used AI as a thinking partner along the way — to sanity-check my formula logic, to push back on shaky reasoning, and to surface edge cases I'd missed.
+The scenario, the analytical choices, and the way the workbook teaches the concept are mine.

 ## The scenario